On this page we'll be discussing the grammar of Iemy. If you have

 When a

-of something is named, the suffix "-ao" is appended.
-So, "third"
+quantity of something is named, the suffix "-ao" is

-more consistently and sharply than it is in English.
-So, for
+distinction is drawn more consistently and sharply than it is in

 "three cats arrived" = "aoudao yȓfa yȓnaȓt"